Post

 GitHub Actions — Workflow — Job — Reuse Action Step

-• You can directly reuse existing work steps packaged by various experts on the Marketplace For example: Comment content to PR.
+• You can directly reuse existing steps packaged by various experts on the Marketplace For example: Comment content to PR.

-• Actions from Public Repos can be listed on the Marketplace
+• Actions from Public Repos can be listed on the Marketplace.

 Packaging Actions supports: